Uber vs. Lyft Reporting Procedures

 Why Reporting Rideshare Incidents Matters

-After experiencing rideshare sexual assault or misconduct, many survivors choose not to report for a variety of reasons, whether to the platform or law enforcement.
+After experiencing rideshare sexual assault or misconduct, many survivors choose not to report to the platform or law enforcement.
 However, reporting misconduct can be helpful for several reasons.
 It can hold the perpetrator accountable and stop them from causing future harm, as well as create evidence and documentation in case the survivor chooses to take further legal action.
 It’s essential to understand that reporting misconduct to Uber or Lyft differs from reporting to law enforcement, and both methods are important.

 Uber and Lyft have both represented their services as overwhelmingly safe.
 Lyft’s 2024 Safety Transparency Report found that serious safety incidents occurred in 0.0002% of rides between 2020 and 2022—but that’s still hundreds of thousands of incidents.
 Uber’s 2024 US Safety Report published similar numbers, though a New York Times investigation later found that Uber received a report of sexual assault or misconduct every eight minutes between 2017 and 2022.